Arigf/Cas12a-split-crRNA-MD/README.md

 ## MD Method
 ### Step 1.
 AlphaFold3 prediction

-LbCas12a complexes were predicted using AlphaFold3 v.3.0.3  with LbCas12a protein, target DNA, and crRNA as inputs.
-Four systems were modeled: FL-PM, Split-PM, FL-MM17, and Split-MM17.
+LbCas12a complexes were predicted using AlphaFold3 (v.3.0.3)  with LbCas12a protein, target DNA, and crRNA as inputs.
+Four systems were modeled: PM-Full, PM-Split, MM17-Full and MM17-Split.
 The highest-confidence structure of each system was selected for MD simulations.

 ### Step 2.
 MD system preparation